spschweiz/demovox/README.txt

 == Screenshots ==

-1. Example of a demovox installation on the popular initiative "Prämien-Entlastungs-Initiative", for which the plugin was initially built for
+1. Example of a demovox installation on the popular initiative [Prämien-Entlastungs-Initiative](https://bezahlbare-praemien.ch/), for which the plugin was initially built for
+2. demovox installation on the [Initiative pour les glaciers](https://glaciers.pssuisse.ch/) (or [Gletscher-Initiative](https://gletscher.spschweiz.ch/) in german)

 == Frequently Asked Questions ==